ulbmuenster/dataasee/docs/arc42.md

 * Container holding a _Benthos_ stream processor
 * This component spans the external API endpoints and translates between data formats as well as between API and database
-* Has no state
+* Has no state (except temporary cache, which caches queries and refreshes once an hour, as well as ingest status)

 #### Prototype Web-Frontend (Optional)

 * Container holding a _Lowdefy_ web-frontend
 * This optional component renders a web-based user interface
-* Uses API endpoints, (but from the internal network, thus the frontend does not need the external port)
+* Uses API endpoints, (but from the internal network, thus the frontend does not use the external port)

 ### Level 2 (Container View)